FeminineIntrovert/FeminineIntrovert/README.md

 - 👋🏾 Hi, I’m Tayler
 - 👀 I’m interested in diving into new technologies and experimenting with creative solutions.
 - 🌱 I’m currently learning front-end development and user experience design.
 I'd like to contribute to meaningful projects and collaborate with others in tech.
 - 💞️ Fun fact: I’m a dedicated lifelong learner with a love for fashion, sewing, and other creative expressions.
-Outside of coding, you might find me cooking new recipes, dancing, or immersing myself in books.
+Outside of coding, you might find me cooking new recipes, dancing, reading or playing Genshin Impact.
 - 💬 I’d love to connect, learn, and collaborate!
 Feel free to explore my repositories or get in touch.

 <!---